jeromecy/jeromecy.github.io/reading.md

 ## Non-professional Books

 ### Reading
+* Decisive moments in history
+* 1984

+### Read
+* Soul Cage (灵魂之匣)
 * Why we buy.
 The science of shopping
-* 1984

-### Read
 * The Moon and Sixpence
 * Journey Under the Midnight Sun (白夜行)
 * Deep Work